Gloria-21/be_my_baby/README.md

 These are the step followed to deploy via Gitpod:
 1. Log in to the Gitpod account
-2. Chose the Weird and Wondeful repository
+2. Chose the Be_my_baby repository
 3. Add your code
 4. Type "python3 -m http.server" on the terminal
 5. A new screen will pop up with the results of the code on the browser